Poverty in the United States: Poverty and race/ethnicity

-The US Census declared that in 2014 14.8% of the general population lived in poverty:
+The US Census declared that in 2014, 14.8% of the general population lived in poverty:

 As of 2010 about half of those living in poverty are non-Hispanic white (19.6 million).
 Non-Hispanic white children comprised 57% of all poor rural children.

 In FY 2009, African American families comprised 33.3% of TANF families, non-Hispanic white families comprised 31.2%, and 28.8% were Hispanic.

 Poverty among Native Americans

 Poverty is also notoriously high on Native American reservations (see Reservation poverty).
 7 of the 11 poorest counties in per capita income (in the 50 states), including the 2 poorest in the 50 states, encompass Lakota Sioux reservations in South Dakota.
 This fact has been cited by some critics as a mechanism that enables the "kidnapping" of Lakota children by the state of South Dakota's Department of Social Services.
 The Lakota People's Law Project, among other critics, allege that South Dakota "inappropriately equates economic poverty with neglect ...
-South Dakota's rate of identifying "neglect" is 18% higher than the national average ...
+South Dakota's rate of identifying "neglect" is 18% higher than the national average...
 In 2010, the national average of state discernment of neglect, as a percent of total maltreatment of foster children prior to their being taken into custody by the state, was 78.3%.
 In South Dakota the rate was 95.8%."

 Poverty in the Pine Ridge Reservation in particular has had unprecedented effects on its residents' longevity.
 "Recent reports state the average life expectancy is 45 years old while others state that it is 48 years old for men and 52 years old for women.
 With either set of figures, that's the shortest life expectancy for any community in the Western Hemisphere outside Haiti, according to The Wall Street Journal."

 In the 2013—2017 American Community Survey, Wounded Knee, South Dakota (located in the Pine Ridge Indian Reservation) had the 7th-lowest median household income out of all places in the 50 states/D.C./Puerto Rico.

+Poverty among African Americans

+In 2019, the poverty rate overall was 10.5% and for Blacks it was 18.8%, the lowest rates for both since the Census Bureau started keeping statistics in 1959.
+However, African Americans are over-represented in the poverty population: they represented 13.2% of the total population in the country, but 23.8% of the poverty population.